dunglas/mercure/spec/mercure.md

 {"@id": "/books/foo", "foo": "bar", "@context": {"@language": "fr-FR"}}
 ~~~

+# Topic Selector

+A topic selector is an expression intended to be matched by one or several topics.
+A topic selector
+can also be used to match other topic selectors for authorization purposes.
+See (#authorization).

+A topic selector can be a any string including URI Templates [@!RFC6570] and the reserved string `*`
+that matches all topics.
+It is **RECOMMENDED** to use IRIs, URI Templates or the reserved string `*`
+as topic selectors.

+Note: a URL is a valid URI template.

+To determine if a string matches a selector, the following steps must be followed:

+1. If the topic selector is `*` then the string matches the selector.

+2. If the topic selector and the string are exactly the same, the string matches the selector.
+This
+    characteristic allows to compare a URI Template with another one.

+3. If the topic selector is a valid URI Template, and that the string matches this URI Template,
+    the string matches the selector.

+4. Otherwise the string does not match the selector.

 # Subscription

 The subscriber subscribes to a URL exposed by a hub to receive updates from one or many topics.